-Commonwealth Care Alliance annually chooses activities that facilitate the organizations achievement of its quality improvement goals.
-Activities are tracked in the Commonwealth Care Alliance Annual Quality Improvement Plan.
+Commonw ealth Care Alliance annually selects activities that facilitate the organization's achievement of its quality improvement goals.
+Activities are tracked in the Commonw ealth Care Alliance Annual Quality Improvement Plan, Work Plan, and annual evaluation.

 A number of factors are considered when establishing the Quality Improvement Plan.
 Factors include: